addam/ghost-tileset/README.md

 Process all `b3dm` content using Draco compression.
 Requires [gltf-pipeline](https://www.npmjs.com/package/gltf-pipeline) to be installed.
 The resulting files will be stored in their paths relatively to the destination directory so they will be overwritten if source and destination directory is the same.

+## split

+Splits the tileset into a master tileset.json and a number of child tilesets.
+The cuts are automatic so that the root and all child files contain roughly the same number of nodes.

 ## v

 No-operation.
 The tileset is passed without a change.